 The data for this study was collected using a self-administrated online questionnaire launched during China’s Golden Week holiday.
 Overall, 667 responses were received, of which 627 were useable questionnaires.
 The data was then analysed using SPSS.

 Following on from this, a cluster analysis was performed on the data to segment the respondents (see methodological details in Appendix).
 Guided by the EFA results as well as the theoretical framework adopted, 5 cognitive variables were used: Perceived Risk, Trust, Financial Control, Motivation, and Anxiety.

-In addition to these, 6 demographic variables were adopted, including Age, Gender, Household size, Living with Dependents, Education level, and Household Income.
+Respondents’ demographics information was collected in the survey.
+Those variables provide insights for identifying the distinct features and characteristics of the segments.
+Therefore, the following hypothesis are proposed: The segments are significantly different in terms of Age (H1), Gender (H2), Household size (H3), Living with dependents (H4), Education level (H5), and Household Income (H6).
+On this front, Chi-square tests were adopted to examine the differences amongst the segments.

+The cognitive variables were examined in One-way analysis of variance (ANOVA) amongst the segments in order to identify whether the segments display significant difference in Perceived Risk (H7), Trust (H8), Financial Control (H9), Motivation (H10), Anxiety (H11), and Intention to engage domestic travel further (travellers only, H12).

 Within this sample, 312 respondents (49.8%) reported engaging in domestic tourism during the Golden Week, whilst the rest (50.2%) decided not to travel.
 This ratio is broadly in line with what the Chinese government reported – 637 million domestic visitors (44% of China’s population) during Golden Week (PRC State Council 2020).